kensybernadeau/PLP_Titanium/README.md

 ### **Install**
 ---
 #### Dependencies
-The project utilizes Python 3.x or higher with the PLY package.
+The project utilizes Python 3.x with the PLY package.

 #### Instructions
 * Install Python 3.x and the PLY package.